Authentication of RumbleTalk's RESTful API

 If you're simply trying to control your group chats from within your website, app, or any software you own, this is the option for you.

-To get the key and secret of your account, follow these steps:
+To get the Key and Secret of your RumbleTalk admin account, follow these steps:

 Getting an access token